YouSafe/gda-testing/README.md

 ## Test Runner

-Then run `cargo run graphs 'path/to/your/optimizer'`
+Then run `cargo run graphs --save 'path/to/your/optimizer'`

-If your optimizer requires a complex command, make sure to use quotes `cargo run graphs 'complex command --with --args`.
+If your optimizer requires a complex command, make sure to use quotes `cargo run graphs --save 'complex command --with --args`.

-This generates a `stats/optimizer-name.csv` file with some statistics.
+This generates a `stats/optimizer-name.csv` file with some statistics, and `save`s all the generated graphs to the `./saved` folder

 `cargo run leaderboard` takes those files and generates a leaderboard out of them!